gchq/gaffer-doc/src/main/resources/dev/walkthrough/FederatedStoreWalkThrough.md

 Within the `AddGraph` operation, do not assign the "isPublic" parameter or assign it to false, this ensures the settings described in this section are not ignored.

 #### Graph Auths
 By assigning the parameter "graphAuths", all users that have one of the listed authorisations will have access to that graph.
-Note that "graphAuths" is mutually exclusive with the "readAccessPredicate" and "writeAccessPredicate" settings described in the [Access Controlled Resource](#access-controlled-resource) section.
+Note that "graphAuths" is mutually exclusive with the "readAccessPredicate" setting described in the [Access Controlled Resource](#access-controlled-resource) section.

 ${START_JAVA_CODE}
 ${ADD_SECURE_GRAPH_SNIPPET}